jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 ## [5.5](#55-manage-the-identity-and-access-provisioning-lifecycle-osg-9-chpts-1314) Manage the identity and access provisioning lifecycle (OSG-9 Chpts 13,14)

-- 5.5.1 Account accesss review
+- 5.5.1 Account access review
   - Administrators need to periodically review user, system and service accounts to ensure they meet security policies and that they don’t have excessive privileges
   - Be careful in using the local system account as an application service account; although it allows the app to run without creating a special service account, it usually grants the app more access than it needs
-  - You can use scripts to run periodically and check for unused accounts, and check priveleged group membership, removing unauthorized accounts
+  - You can use scripts to run periodically and check for unused accounts, and check privileged group membership, removing unauthorized accounts
   - Guard against two access control issues:
     - excessive privilege: occurs when users have more privileges than assigned work tasks dictate; these privileges should be revoked
     - creeping privileges (AKA privilege creep): user accounts accumulating additional privileges over time as job roles and assigned tasks change